nodirt/git-tf/README.md

         $ git tf push

-    This sends each of your pending commits to the TFS individually.
+    This sends each of your pending commits to TFS individually.
+If a commit was associated with workitems, then the created changeset is associated with them automatically.

     To see the list of pending commits use `$ git log tfs..` while you are on _master_ branch,

 `clone` is not implemented yet, so the initial installation/configuration is manual.